RECAPEM

 • HR < 30 bpm (discussed separately)

-👉AF with rapid ventricular response (in the range of 110-150) is often an innocent bystander especially in patients with chronic AF.
-In such patients one should investigate for other causes of instability such as blood loss, sepsis etc (more on this here ).
+👉AF with rapid ventricular response (in the range of 110-150) is often an innocent bystander, especially in patients with chronic AF.
+In such patients, one should investigate for other causes of instability such as blood loss, sepsis etc (more on this here ).

 Basic evaluation

-1. EKG
+1. ECG

-Obtain a 12-lead ECG as it plays a pivotal role in diagnosis of arrhythmias, acute ischemia, some electrolyte disturbances as well as certain drugs intoxication.
+Obtain a 12-lead ECG as it plays a pivotal role in the diagnosis of arrhythmias, acute ischemia, some electrolyte disturbances as well as certain drug intoxication.
 Categorization of the QRS as wide vs. narrow and the rate as regular vs. irregular offers an immediate approach to differential diagnosis (figure 1 above).

 2. POCUS

-There are several ultrasound protocols for evaluation of patients with signs and symptoms of poor perfusion in ED (e.g., Rapid Ultrasound in Shock(RUSH)30 Abdominal and Cardiac Evaluation in Shock (ACES)31 and Search 8Es 32 etc).
+There are several ultrasound protocols for the evaluation of patients with signs and symptoms of poor perfusion in ED (e.g., Rapid Ultrasound in Shock(RUSH)30 Abdominal and Cardiac Evaluation in Shock (ACES)31 and Search 8Es 32, etc).
 The latter is incorporated in our diagnostic approach to patients with tachydysrhythmias below (figure 2).
 For sonographic findings in each category of the SEARCH 8Es protocol see appendix.

 3. Labs